Chapter Sixty One

 Dasha, “Eemaya ees take credit for world peace eef it happen.”

-Amaya, “That, precious psychopathette, isn’t in the cards.
-As long as there’s religion and nations, there’s war.”
+Amaya, “That, precious psychopathette, is not in the cards.
+As long as there are religions and nations, there will be war.”

 This is the end of Book XI.
 Join us for further adventures in lust and mayhem in Book XII.